Increase in Popularity

 Making craft beer using dry hops creates waste in the form of water and pellets.
 While a limited number of breweries are learning to recycle this waste in a profitable manner, the majority have no use for it.

 In order to address these waste issues, innovative brewers are turning to hop extracts.
 Hop extracts take hops a step further in the brewing process, meaning that beer producers will not create as much waste.
-Craft brews experience a higher level of differentiation on a smaller scale, which is why Kalsec® has a solution specifically for craft brewers, Craft Brew Solutions®.
-This line of hop extracts were developed specifically to enhance the craft brewing process.
+Craft brews experience a higher level of differentiation on a smaller scale, which is why Kalsec® has a solution specifically for craft brewers, developed specifically to enhance the craft brewing process.

 A key factor in differentiation and distribution is how a brewer advertises their product.
 Advertising laws in relation to beer and the craft brew industry can be challenging.